Case rings familiar among prospects in Day 2 of jury selection

 "When you come for us, we'll come for you!"

-Alone amid dozens of empty folding chairs during the Tuesday lunch hour, a diminutive Annie Polite sat eating a seafood salad from a styrofoam tray balanced in her lap.
-The Brunswick native with family roots in the African America communities of rural Needwood and Brunswick's Dixville she returned home 20 years ago after a career as a social worker in New York City.
+Alone amid dozens of empty folding chairs during the Tuesday lunch hour, a diminutive Annie Polite sat eating a seafood salad from a plastic foam tray balanced in her lap.
+The Brunswick native with family roots in the African America communities of rural Needwood and Brunswick's Dixville returned home 20 years ago after a career as a social worker in New York City.

 She recalled seeing Arbery jogging often through his old neighborhood, where she frequently visits a goddaughter.